xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 ### Out-of-Order Execution and Branch Prediction by Modern CPUs

-A processor can execute past a branch without knowing whether it will be taken or where its target is, therefore executing instructions before it is known whether they should be executed.
-If this speculation turns out to have been incorrect, the CPU can discard the resulting state without architectural effects and continue execution on the correct execution path[^6].
+A processor, enabled by its *branch predictor*, can execute past a branch without knowing whether it will be taken or where its target is, therefore executing instructions before it is known whether they should be executed.
+If this speculation turns out to have been incorrect, the processor can discard the resulting state without architectural effects and continue execution on the correct execution path[^7].
+Typically, the **Branch Prediction Unit (BPU)** takes advantage of the **Pattern History Table (PHT)** for direction prediction (i.e. speculative decision about whether a conditional branch is taken or not).
+The BPU can operate in different modes.
+In the one-level prediction mode, the branch address is the only information source to index the PHT entry.
+In the history-based (two-level) prediction mode, a branch history buffer maintains the history of prior branch executions.
+Modern processors generally choose a hybrid design that uses the one-level prediction to select PHT entry with a predetermined number of bits from the branch address and uses the history-based prediction to index into PHT with the branch address and a global history register.

 In Section 11.7 of [Intel's Software Developer's Manual: Vol. 3A](https://www.intel.com/content/www/us/en/architecture-and-technology/64-ia-32-architectures-software-developer-vol-3a-part-1-manual.html), *implicit caching*, which occurs on the P6 and more recent processor families due to aggressive prefetching, branch prediction, and TLB miss handling, is defined as the situation "when a memory element is made potentially cacheable, although the element may never have been accessed in the normal von Neumann sequence."